 - About Us

 - Creating Support

 - My Account

 *Bobby Short was born on this date in 1924.
-He was an African American cabaret singer.
+He was a Black cabaret musician and singer.

 His dedication to what he called the "Great American Song" left him skilled at performing Bessie Smith's "Gimme a Pigfoot" or Gershwin and Duke's "I Can't Get Started with You."
 Short always said his favorite songwriters were Ellington, Arlen and Kern, and he was instrumental in spearheading the construction of the Ellington Memorial in his second home of New York City.